 For those readers who are unfamiliar with the abbreviation, the GDPR is the European Union General Data Protection Regulation that is intended to replace the current Data Protection Directive, and throughout this blog I will aim to explain the reason for the new Regulation and the differences from the Directive(s).

-This blog and its wording is based upon the assumption that most readers are in businesses or organisations which will be affected by the
+This blog and its wording is based upon the assumption that most readers are in businesses or organisations which will be affected by the GDPR, there are very few who won’t be.
+If not forgive me and contact me later for specifics relating to your context.

 Just to clarify, Data protection is about effectively managing personally identifiable information, ensuring that the rights of the persons identified are not breached.
 It applies equally to both manual and electronic records